jtamames/SqueezeMeta/README.rst

 -  **Merged mode**: if many big samples are available, co-assembly could crash because of memory requirements.
-This mode achieves a comparable resul with a procedure inspired by `the one used by Benjamin Tully for analysing TARA Oceans data <https://dx.doi.org/10.17504/protocols.io.hfqb3mw>`_.
+This mode achieves a comparable result with a procedure inspired by `the one used by Benjamin Tully for analysing TARA Oceans data <https://dx.doi.org/10.17504/protocols.io.hfqb3mw>`_.
    Briefly, samples are assembled individually and the resulting contigs are merged in a single co-assembly.
 Then the analysis proceeds as in the